florisboard/florisboard/README.md

 devices.
 It aims at being modern, user-friendly and customizable while fully respecting your privacy.
 Currently in early-beta state.

+*Note: Due to various reasons development has been quite stuck in the past year, but things are slowly improving again and new releases/features will follow in the near future, please see the [roadmap](ROADMAP.md) for details!*

 <table>
 <tr>
 <th align="center" width="50%">